Contact Booking | Appearance Calendar | Reviews | Production | George on JIPrecs | Official George McClure

 Check out George's autobiography [language]

-Other appearances include Nashville Network TV (TNN) Country News (as Stephen George Miller), singing and playing his "CottonPatch Blues" and speaking in an interview.
+Other appearances include (CMT – TNN) (Nashville Network TV) Country News (as Stephen George Miller), singing and playing his "CottonPatch Blues" and speaking in an interview.
 His "The Ballad of O.J.Simpson", was featured in the Nashville Tennessean/Banner.
 Stetson Hats sponsors George, as does Gibson Banjos who even built a custom gold-plated model for his use.
-McClure acted in Paramount's The Thing Called Love [River Phoenix] and Dreamwork's The Last Castle [Robert Redford] filmed in Nashville, Tennessee.
+McClure acted as extra in Paramount's The Thing Called Love [River Phoenix] and Dreamwork's The Last Castle [Robert Redford] filmed in Nashville, Tennessee.

-McClure recorded "Champagne Saturday" following six years touring with his three piece vocal acoustic ensemble, "Little America", who played 180 performances in 25 states during 1996.
+McClure recorded "Champagne Saturday" following six years touring with his three piece vocal acoustic ensemble, "McClure's America", who played 220 performances in 23 states during 1996.

 "CHAMPAGNE SATURDAY (ALIEN LOVE)" (Western swing, TexMex, and swing jazz), is on JIP (Just Iss Planetary) Records.
-Produced by McClure, it features planetary talent such as Rick "L.D."
-Money (Grand Ole Opry, Randy Travis) Joey Miskulin (producer, manager, and sideman to Riders In The Sky), and Bobby Hicks (Rounder Records, Ricky Skaggs).
+Produced by McClure, it includes guests Rick "L.D."
+Money (Grand Ole Opry, Randy Travis) Joey Miskulin (producer and sideman to Riders In The Sky), and Bobby Hicks (Rounder Records, Ricky Skaggs).
 Press Releases Press Reviews "Highly recommended..."
 "Hot..."
 "No disputing the musicianship."

 George McClure wears Stetson Hats and plays Gibson Banjos